 Canine Iris Sphincter Dysplasia

-Canine Iris Sphincter Dysplasia (CISD) is a rare eye disorder that affects the iris sphincter muscle of dogs.
+Canine Iris Sphincter Dysplasia (CISD) is a rare eye disorder that affects the iris sphincter muscle.
 This disorder causes the iris sphincter muscle to become weak or paralyzed, resulting in an inability to control the size of their pupil.
-This can lead to a variety of symptoms including light sensitivity, vision loss, and even blindness .
+This can lead to a variety of symptoms including light sensitivity, vision loss, and even blindness.

 CISD is a rare disorder that can have serious consequences for affected dogs.
-It’s important to seek veterinary care if you suspect your dog may be suffering from this condition.
+It’s important to get veterinary care if you think that your dog could have CISD.
 With the right treatment and lifestyle changes, many dogs with CISD can lead happy and healthy lives.

 Symptoms of Canine Iris Sphincter Dysplasia

 The most common symptom of CISD is an inability to control the size of their pupil.
 This can cause light sensitivity, vision loss, and even blindness in some cases.
-Other symptoms may include:
+Other symptoms can include:

 • Squinting